“Provoke love.” he said to me.

 Now, just a little side-note, my top love language is words of affirmation, meaning that words of encouragement, kindness, love are my jam.
 This will make more sense when I explain.

 The other thing I’ve been struggling with at work is joking.
 I’m not super sensitive, but we all have feelings.
 When you say something negative about me, or about my work ethic, it hurts.
 I may not show it much, but it stings.
 People have heard the phrase “sticks and stones” sure.
-We’re suppose to act like mean joking words doesn’t hurt, like we’re suppose to let it roll off our back, but that doesn’t work all the time.
+We’re suppose to act like mean joking words doesn’t hurt, like we’re supposed to let it roll off our back, but that doesn’t work all the time.

 It’s effective when you state these things to someone who’s love language is “words of affirmation.”
 According to the Five Love Languages website, “insults can leave you shattered and are not easily unforgotten.”